Most of the photons that reionized the Universe came from dwarf galaxies

 \bmhead{Acknowledgments} H.A. and IC acknowledge support from CNES, focused on the JWST mission, and the Programme National Cosmology and Galaxies (PNCG) of CNRS/INSU with INP and IN2P3, co-funded by CEA and CNES.
 H.A thanks the Cosmic Dawn Center (DAWN) for their support.
 DAWN is funded by the Danish National Research Foundation under grant No. 140.
+IL acknowledges support by the Australian Research Council through Future Fellowship FT220100798.
+P.D. acknowledges support from the NWO grant~016.VIDI.189.162 (``ODIN") and from the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
 A.Z. acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
-P.D. acknowledges support from the NWO grant~016.VIDI.189.162 (``ODIN") and from the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
 The work of C.C.W. is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 \bmhead{Author Contributions} H.A. led the analysis and article writing.
 L.J.F. and A.Z. constructed the lens model and extracted lensing related quantities.
 S.F produced figures.
 I.L. and R.B. are the PIs of the UNCOVER program.
 R.B. and I.L. designed the observations and reduced the spectra.
 J.W. and B.W. produced the catalogs used for target selection.
 P.D. provided simulations to interpret the observational results obtained.
 V.K. produced line measurements.
 I.C. estimated survey volumes.
 D.J.S. ran SED fitting analysis.
 T.B.M. measured the galaxy sizes.
 All authors contributed to the manuscript and aided the analysis and interpretation.